Identifiability and Inference for Generalized Latent Factor Models: Model Setup and Identifiability Conditions

 Throughout the manuscript, we refer identifiability of \eqref{eq_factor_m} as rotational identifiability unless otherwise specified.
 To ensure rotational identifiability, a minimum of $K^2$ constraints on the loadings and/or factors is needed, as a $K\times K$ invertible matrix $\Gb$ has $K^2$ free parameters~\citep{joreskog1969general,andersonintroduction}.
-Commonly used identifiability conditions include specifying certain entries in the loading matrix to be zeros, introducing sparse loading structure, or setting certain factors to be orthogonal~~\citep{anderson1956statistical,andersonintroduction,bai2012statistical}.
-These identifiability conditions can be categorized into two types: orthogonal and oblique (nonorthogonal), depending on whether the factors are assumed to be orthogonal or not.
-See illustrative examples in Fig.~\ref{fig:illus}, where (a) represents an orthogonal case while (b) and (c) are oblique. {In the subsequent sections, we present an exhaustive list of minimal necessary and sufficient conditions under both orthogonal and oblique settings that guarantee rotational identifiability.}
+Commonly used identifiability conditions include specifying certain entries in the loading matrix to be zeros, introducing a sparse loading structure, or setting certain factors to be orthogonal~~\citep{andersonintroduction,bai2012statistical}.

-\begin{remark} \em{Rotational identifiability is necessary, but not by itself sufficient, for full identification of model \eqref{eq_factor_m}.
-In fact, rotation indeterminacy is the model’s primary source of non-identification.
-Once this indeterminacy is removed, identification of model \eqref{eq_factor_m}, up to a signed permutation, is guaranteed from the consistency results in Section \ref{sec:mainres}, provided some regularity assumptions and one of the identifiability conditions detailed below are satisfied.} \end{remark}
+These identifiability conditions can be categorized into two types: orthogonal and oblique (non-orthogonal), depending on whether the factors are assumed to be orthogonal or not.
+See illustrative examples in Figure~\ref{fig:illus}, where (a) represents an orthogonal case while (b) and (c) are oblique.
+In the subsequent sections, we present an exhaustive list of minimal conditions under both orthogonal and non-orthogonal settings that guarantee rotational identifiability. {For the rest of the article, we treat these conditions as given.
+When they are not known in advance, Section~\ref{sec_determine_id} of the Supplementary Material provides a data-driven method for selecting appropriate identifiability conditions.}